Japan seeks extradition of Americans accused in Ghosn escape

 If convicted in Japan, the Taylors could face a maximum penalty of three years in prison and a 300,000 yen ($2,800) fine.

-Authorities say the Taylors helped sneak Ghosn out of Japan on a private jet with the former Nissan boss tucked away in a large box.
+Authorities say the Taylors helped sneak Ghosn out of Japan on a private jet with the former Nissan boss hidden in a large box.

 Ghosn, who led Nissan Motor Co. for two decades, has repeatedly said he is innocent.
-He said he fled because he believes he could not expect a fair trial in Japan.
+He said he fled because he believes he could not have a fair trial in Japan.

 He faced charges of under-reporting future income and breach of trust in diverting Nissan money for personal gain.
 He says the compensation was never decided on or received, and that the payments were legitimate.